ixis/codeception-utilities/README.md

 A handful of generic helper and utility methods for Codeception.

-* **seeLinkInSelector** - looks for a link in a particular CSS or XPath selector.
+* **seeLinkInSelector/dontSeeLinkInSelector** - looks for a link in a particular CSS or XPath selector.
-* **dontSeeLinkInSelector** - makes sure a link is not in a particular CSS or XPath selector.
-* **seeElementHasStyle** - see an element has been applied a style.
+* **seeElementHasStyle/dontSeeElementHasStyle** - see an element has been applied a style.
 Allows you to check a single element has a CSS style assigned, e.g. you can check that ".icon-r" class is floated right.
 Requires WebDriver.
-* **dontSeeElementHasStyle** -  see element has not been applied a style.
-Requires WebDriver.
+* **seeRegexInSource/dontSeeRegexInSource** - see page source matches a regular expression.

 ## CkEditor utilities

 * **fillCkEditor** - Fill a [CKEditor](http://ckeditor.com/) WYSIWYG field.
 * **grabCkEditorValue** - Grab the current value of the CKEditor field.
-* **seeInCkEditor** - see specified text inside a CKEditor instance.
-* **dontSeeInCkEditor** - don't see specified text inside a CKEditor instance.
+* **seeInCkEditor/dontSeeInCkEditor** - see specified text inside a CKEditor instance.

 ## Installing